 Fireworks displays can be an awesome visual spectacle, but unless you've got the right kit or the appropriate apps, capturing and sharing good fireworks photos can be pretty challenging.
 Thankfully, a variety of camera apps are available on both Android and iOS with manual controls for shutter speed and other settings that can help you take clear and impressive fireworks photograph.
 Check out six camera apps for taking fireworks snapshots, as well as a few other fireworks-themed apps.

-Apple introduced manual camera controls for iPhones and iPads in 2014.
+Apple introduced manual camera controls for iPhones and iPads four years ago.
 Manual puts them front and center in the user experience, with a number of features useful for those looking to take good fireworks photos.
 Shutter speed controls let you lengthen your exposure, ISO and exposure compensation settings let you brighten up a dark picture.
-An update in 2016 lets iPhone 7 Plus users switch between the rear camera lenses on that phone.
+An update in 2016 let users who own iPhones with two rear cameras switch between lenses, and the app now supports the iPhone X, too.
 Of course, you'll probably want to take a few test shots first, as fiddling with the settings for each shot can be tough on the fly, and if you're taking shots with long shutter speeds, a tripod is a near necessity.

 Camera+ is another popular third-party iOS camera app that gets good marks for power features and ease of use.
 It's a great automatic camera that can salvage or punch up subpar or adequate shots with the smart Clarity filter.
 You can mix things up further with separate exposure and focus points, a "digital flash" for clearing up dark photos, and more.